Positive Parenting Tips

 Teach acceptable behaviours by setting a good example.
 Talk to your child in the tone that you would want to be spoken to.
 This also applies to how you interact with your spouse, your own parents, your helper, and other people in front of your children.

 One good habit to inculcate from young is concept of saving, which you can be the role model for by planning and managing your finances sensibly.
 Demonstrating the act of saving and communicating the benefits of doing so will have an influence on your child’s financial behavior in the long run.
-One option is Gro Steady Saver, available for purchase online, a flexible savings plan that allows you to save and enjoy guaranteed cash benefits at the same time.
+One option is Gro Sure Saver, a flexible savings plan that allows you to save and enjoy guaranteed cash benefits at the same time.

 3. Nurture close connections